bemaus/CheckmateAI/algorithm.md

 ## Pseudocode

+Start Game

-start new chess board
+Initialize chess board
-BEGIN
+Set current player to White

-WHILE game is not over
+While game is not over:

-    Display Board
+    Display board

+    Wait for player input

+    Player selects a piece
+    Player selects a destination square

+    Identify the selected piece type

-    Generate Legal Moves for Current Player
+    Generate legal moves for that piece

-    Get Player Move
+        Pawn: forward movement and diagonal capture
+        Rook: horizontal and vertical movement
+        Bishop: diagonal movement
+        Knight: L-shaped movement
+        Queen: horizontal, vertical, and diagonal movement
+        King: one-square movement

+    Check if the selected destination is legal

-    IF move is in Legal Moves THEN
+    If move is legal:

-        Execute Move
-        Update Board State
+        Update the board
-        Record Move in History

-        IF opponent is in Check THEN
-            Display "Check"
-        END IF

-        IF Checkmate THEN
+        Switch turns
+    Else:
-            Display Winner
+        Display "Invalid move"
+        Ask player to choose again

+    Check game status
+        If checkmate:
+            End game
+        If stalemate or draw:
+            End game

 End Game
-        ELSE IF Stalemate OR Draw THEN
-            Display Draw
-            End Game
+End
-        ELSE
-            Switch Player Turn
-        END IF

-    ELSE
-        Display "Invalid Move"
-    END IF

-END WHILE

-END